KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 **Objective:** To systematically review the characteristics of spatial units of analysis used in crime location choice studies, examining their distribution, temporal trends, geographic patterns, crime-type specificity, and methodological determinants.

 **Methods:** We conducted a systematic scoping review following PRISMA-ScR guidelines.
 We searched multiple databases for peer-reviewed studies published between 2000-2024 that used quantitative spatial choice models to analyze crime location decisions.
 Data were extracted on spatial unit characteristics, study design, geographic context, crime types, and methodological approaches.
-We analyzed 51 studies using robust statistical methods including mixed-effects models, multivariate regression with effect size calculations, and Benjamini-Hochberg correction for multiple testing.
+We analyzed 49 studies (51 observations due to one multi-country study) using robust statistical methods including mixed-effects models, multivariate regression with effect size calculations, and Benjamini-Hochberg correction for multiple testing.

-**Results:** The 51 reviewed studies exhibited extraordinary variation in spatial unit sizes, spanning six orders of magnitude from 136 m² (individual residential properties) to 193,051 km² (entire countries).
-Only one of nine primary statistical relationships survived multiple testing correction.
-The relationship between unit size and total study area showed the strongest evidence (adjusted p < 0.01, Spearman ρ = 0.84, 95% CI: 0.74-0.91), indicating larger study areas systematically employ larger spatial units.
-No significant temporal trends were observed in unit size selection (p = 0.86).
-Jurisdictional differences between Anglo-Saxon and other countries showed marginal significance before correction (p = 0.17 after adjustment).
-Crime type, methodological complexity, and number of variables showed no significant associations with unit size choice.
+**Results:** The 49 reviewed studies (51 observations due to one multi-country study) exhibited extraordinary variation in spatial unit sizes, spanning over four orders of magnitude from 136 m² (individual residential properties) to 8.48 km² (administrative districts).
+Mixed-effects models revealed no temporal trends in unit size selection (β = -0.051, p = 0.21), with 31.1% of variance attributable to country-level factors (ICC = 0.311).
+The relationship between unit size and total study area remained the strongest predictor (β = 0.571, p < 0.001).
+Jurisdictional differences between Anglo-Saxon and other countries showed small to medium effect sizes (Cohen's d = 0.132) but became non-significant after controlling for confounds (p = 0.902).
+Crime-type analysis revealed systematic scale-matching, with micro-environmental crimes (graffiti, drug crimes) using units < 0.01 km² and property crimes using neighborhood-level units (0.1-1.0 km²).
+Model fit was substantial (R² = 0.607, Adjusted R² = 0.498).

-**Conclusions:** The dramatic variation in spatial units reflects the absence of standardized guidelines for SUoA selection in crime location choice research.
-The strong correlation between study area size and unit size suggests pragmatic rather than theoretical drivers of methodological decisions.
-These findings highlight the need for explicit theoretical frameworks and standardized reporting practices to enhance reproducibility and enable meaningful cross-study comparisons in crime location choice research.
+**Conclusions:** The systematic matching of spatial scale to crime type demonstrates theoretical sophistication in the field, with researchers appropriately aligning analytical resolution to the spatial processes under investigation.
+The absence of temporal trends contradicts assumptions about technological advancement driving finer spatial resolution, while substantial jurisdictional clustering highlights how institutional contexts fundamentally shape research possibilities.
+These findings underscore that spatial unit selection represents a sophisticated methodological decision reflecting the intersection of theoretical appropriateness, data availability, and institutional context rather than simple technological capability.

 **Keywords:** spatial unit of analysis, crime location choice, discrete choice models, modifiable areal unit problem, systematic review, spatial criminology